vovasazonov/portfolio/README.md

 **Grow Jump Game (GameJam 2022)**

-The project was done by 2 days for GameJam 2022 in Israel, Haifa.
+The project was done by 2 days for GameJam2022 (Tiltan) in Israel, Haifa.

 **Role in the project**